Fragile X Syndrome – Fmr1 KO Mouse Model

 Accelerate the availability of targeted FXS therapies with the well-characterized and translationally relevant in vivo Fmr1 KO model

-Home » Neurology Research Models and Services » Rare disease models – Fragile X syndrome (Fmr1)
+Home » Neurology CRO Services » Rare disease models – Fragile X syndrome (Fmr1)

 Fragile X Syndrome (FXS) is the most prevalent inherited cause of mild-to-severe cause of intellectual disability and the most common monogenic cause of autism spectrum disorder (ASD).
 FXS is caused by mutations in the fragile X mental retardation protein 1 (FMR1) gene, resulting in the deficiency of the FMRP protein that plays a key role in synaptogenesis, as well as synaptic plasticity and architecture.
 The Fmr1 KO mouse model replicates many phenotypic features of human FXS, and therefore, represents a highly translationally relevant mouse model to study efficacy of novel disease-modifying treatments for FXS.